cyclosproject/ng-swagger-gen/README.md

   all services.
 Defaults to true.
 - `apiModule`: Indicates whether or not to generate the Angular module which provides all services and the `ApiConfiguration`.
 Defaults to true.
+- `enumModule`: Indicates whether or not to export an additional TypeScript module (not to be confused with Angular's @NgModule) for each enum model, exporting values as constants and providing the values() method.
+Setting to false will reduce the size of the generated code.
+Defaults to true.
 - `templates`: Path to override the Mustache templates used to generate files.

 ### Configuration file example